web-servers/jws-operator/README.md

-# JWS Image Operator - Prototype
+# JWS Image Operator
-The purpose of this repository is to showcase a proof of concept of a simple Openshift Operator to manage JWS Images.
+This repository contains the source code a simple Openshift Operator to manage JWS Images.

 ## What does it provide?
 This prototype mimics the features provided by the [JWS Tomcat8 Basic Template](https://github.com/openshift/openshift-ansible/blob/release-3.11/roles/openshift_examples/files/examples/x86_64/xpaas-templates/jws31-tomcat8-basic-s2i.json).
 It allows the automated deployment of Tomcat instances.